g4nkd/CacheDecepHound/README.md

-# CacheBreaker
+# CacheDecepHound

-CacheBreaker is a Python-based tool designed to identify web cache poisoning vulnerabilities on web servers.
+CacheDecepHound is a Python-based tool designed to identify web cache poisoning vulnerabilities on web servers.
 It automates the testing of URLs using customizable delimiters and extensions while leveraging multi-threading for fast and efficient scanning.

 ## Features
 - **Custom wordlist support**: Specify your own list of delimiters to test using `-w`.